 A couple of things could trigger a high call abandon rate for your call center – poorly written IVR script, long waiting time, lousy hold music, or complicated IVR options.
 Whatever the case, it is a metric you need to monitor closely.

-According to a Talkdesk, the average abandonment rate for call centers is 12%.
+According to a Talkdesk, the call center abandon rate benchmark is around 12%.
 In some industries, a 2%-5% call abandonment rate is acceptable.
 However, this may differ with your call center.

 For instance, a 5% abandonment rate could prove costly in the e-commerce sector, where customers could easily switch to your competitors.